RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ![](/posts/encrypted-matrix-server/images/element2.png)

-At this point, yuo should be able to click *Sign in* and use the admin user and password you defined in the *docker-compose.yml* file and */synapse-secrets/matrix_admin_pass.txt*.
+At this point, you should be able to click *Sign in* and use the admin user and password you defined in the *docker-compose.yml* file and */synapse-secrets/matrix_admin_pass.txt*.
 The user is defined on *Line 23* and defaults to *admin*.
 Locate your password from */synapse-secrets/matrix_admin_pass.txt* and login with those credentials.

 If everything went according to plan, again, you should be successfully logged in to Element and interfacing with your Matrix Server!